questdb/time-series-streaming-analytics-template/README.md

 We can also consume events from that topic by running:
 `docker exec -ti rta_kafka_broker kafka-console-consumer --bootstrap-server localhost:9092 --topic trades`.

 You will notice the output is very weird.
-When you are running any of the examples (trades or smart_meters) that use AVRO instead of JSON, the output will be in AVRO binary format.
+When you are running any of the examples (trades, smart_meters, or transactions) that use
+AVRO instead of JSON, the output will be in AVRO binary format.
 To check output of AVRO topics in kafka we provide a python script under `ingestion/python`.
 The script reads data from Kafka and then deserializes to a text format.
 You can execute using docker via: